-At school we have two learning/behaviour mentors who work closely with any child who has social needs.
+At school we have a learning/behaviour mentor who works closely with any child who has social needs.

-The mentors run nurture groups throughout the week and these groups are evaluated and reviewed with the Inclusion manager/SENCo at the end of every half term.
+The mentor runs support groups throughout the week and these groups are evaluated and reviewed with the Inclusion manager/SENCo at the end of every half term.

-School work very closely with behaviour school support (BSS) and we have a school liaison who will advise and train staff in strategies to use when trying to support a child with behavioural/social needs.
+School works very closely with Behaviour School Support (BSS) and we have a school liaison who will advise and train staff in strategies to use when trying to support a child with behavioural/social needs.

-St Edmund’s buys in the services of the Father Hudson Society who offer support to families and support for any child with emotional and social needs via our family support worker Jenny.
+St Edmund’s accesses the services of the Father Hudson Society who offer support to families and support for any child with emotional and social needs via our family support worker Mrs Ranson.